skhobahi/deep1bitVAE/README.md

 # deep1bitVAE
-Model-Aware Deep Architectures for One-Bit Compressive Variational Autoencoding This repository contains the codes used in the following paper:
+## Model-Aware Deep Architectures for One-Bit Compressive Variational Autoencoding <br>
+This repository contains the codes used in the following paper:
 Model-Aware Deep Architectures for One-Bit Compressive Variational Autoencoding - https://arxiv.org/pdf/1911.12410